San Diego Personal Injury Lawyers — Mauling and Scarring Injuries

 If you have been injured by a dog bite, your first priority should be getting the medical attention you need (especially if the injuries are serious).
 For mauling injuries, call 911 immediately and follow the dispatcher's instructions until paramedics arrive.
 Even if an ambulance is not required, call a doctor or visit an emergency clinic.
 If a facial injury is involved, the decisions you make immediately after the animal mauling can make a huge difference later on.
 For example, requesting a plastic surgeon to do careful stitches can minimize scarring.

 Choosing to Legal Take Action in your Mauling or Scarring Injury Case

 While you should never feel rushed in your decision to take legal action, there are definite advantages to working with an attorney as soon as possible after a mauling incident.
-Acting quickly will give your lawyer more time to gather relevant information about the facts and laws involved.
-It will allow for interviewing witnesses while their memories are still fresh, and investigate evidence before it is lost or damaged.
+Acting quickly will give your San Diego dog bite attorney more time to gather relevant information about the facts and laws involved.
+It will allow for interviewing witnesses while their memories are still fresh, and investigating evidence before it is lost or damaged.
 Further, California law has a time limit set by the legislature — a statute of limitations — for many personal injury actions.